ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryHybrid/README.md

     // Create class
     MyClass myClass = provider.GetService<MyClass>();

-    // Use culture that was provided with the class library CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
+    // Use the culture that was provided by with the class library (LibraryAssets) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
     Console.WriteLine(myClass.Do());

-    // Use culture that was supplied by this application CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("fi");
+    // Use the culture that was supplied above CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("fi");
     Console.WriteLine(myClass.Do());
 }